 Camping On the Banks of Goose Creek

-Nestled at the confluence of the Pamlico River and its namesake tributary, the fourteen campsites at Goose Creek State Park are spread out under a 90-foot canopy of longleaf and loblolly pines.
+Nestled at the confluence of the Pamlico River and its namesake tributary, the fourteen campsites at Goose Creek State Park, North Carolina, are spread out under a 90-foot canopy of longleaf and loblolly pines.
 Boasting five riverfront properties and nine generous and secluded inner sites, you'd be hard pressed to find another frontcountry camp that comes this close to a backcountry experience.

 Hit hard by two hurricanes in 2018, you can still see some of the aftermath at Goose Creek State Park, but you have to look pretty hard to find it.
 The rangers and park maintenance crews have done a remarkable job of bringing the landscape back to life in such a short time.
 With the exception of a few damaged boardwalk trails and a scattering of downed trees along the shoreline, the park looked dramatic under a late November sky.